-Fibromyalgia is a chronic pain disorder; however, it is one of the most difficult pain disorders for doctors to diagnose.
-Different people with fibromyalgia present their symptoms in different ways, and there are currently no definitive tests to prove whether a patient is suffering from the nerve disorder.
-However, there are several warning signs of fibromyalgia to look out for.
+While Fibromyalgia is a common chronic pain disorder that affects about 10 million people in the U.S, it is also one of the most difficult pain disorders for doctors to diagnose.
+Different people with fibromyalgia present their symptoms in different ways.
+Currently there are no definitive tests to prove whether a patient is suffering from the nerve disorder.
+However, there are several warning signs of to look out for.
 If you are experiencing the following symptoms, discuss them with your doctor.

 Sensitivity to Touch